by Matt Slick

 - Jesus’ sacrifice of Christ was not substitutionary for any individual; rather, it was a corporate sacrifice.

-- Jesus’ sacrifice of Christ was a demonstration of God’s displeasure with sin.
+- Jesus’ sacrifice was a demonstration of God’s displeasure with sin.

 - The sacrifice of Christ is a teaching example that is good for society as a whole and demonstrates God’s benevolence to mankind.

 - The sacrifice of Christ reconciles us to God without paying our sin debt.